 MATH 242 Calculus and Analytic Geometry II - 4 Credits (4,0)

-This course is a study of differentiation and integration of transcendental functions; special integration techniques; polar coordinates; applications of the definite integral; numerical methods.
+Differentiation and integration of transcendental functions; special integration techniques; applications of the definite integral; numerical methods; infinite series.

 Prerequisites: MATH 241.